Sally James (presenter): Presenting career

 A collection of her interviews, titled Sally James Almost Legendary Pop Interviews, was published as a book in 1981.
 It included interviews with Kate Bush, Motörhead, Adam Ant, Bad Manners, Roger Daltrey and Kim Wilde among others.
 Several of the interviewee pictures used in the book were taken by her father, Bert Cann.
 Paul Taylor's Popular music since 1955 : a critical guide to the literature (1985) says that "The quality varies widely from serious dialogues to those in which the interviewer is not being taken at all seriously."

 Marion McMullen of the Coventry Evening Telegraph wrote in 2003 that "Tiswas turned [James] into a cult favourite and 21 years later she is still remembered as the woman who first brought sex appeal to children's telly."
 A piece in The Times in 1998 said "Kids at home adored the chaos ... while their dads admired the denim-clad charms of Sally James."; for The Guardian in 2007, Bibi van der Zee commented that James "was openly touted as, er, getting dads up in the morning".

 James was one of the presenters of the first series of the TVS show Ultra Quiz (1983), alongside Michael Aspel and Jonathan King.
 The programme, a version of the Japanese game show Trans America Ultra Quiz, started with 2,000 contestants, who were reduced to a final pair, by eliminating participants who answered questions wrongly, taking place at a variety of locations.
 The winner's prize was £10,000, a large amount for a British quiz show at the time.
 TVS controller Michael Blakstad described the show as "quite awful", and it was revamped for the following season with a new presenting team.

 In the 1984-85 pantomime season, James appeared in the title role in Aladdin at the Towngate Theatre, Poole, whilst pregnant.
 In The Stage, Stan Sowden wrote that James "establishe[d] a quick rapport with the audience, particularly the younger members."
 After a career break, James appeared on Back to the Drawing Board in 1986 and guested on Countdown for a week in 1987.

 Later career

 Some 25 years after Tiswas ended, James presented a reunion show Tiswas Reunited alongside Tarrant on ITV on 16 June 2007.
 Lasting 90 minutes, the show featured contributions from celebrities who enjoyed the show as children and appearances by people who had been on the show.
 In 2010 she had a programme on BBC Radio WM.

 James appeared on stage in Harpenden for Christmas 2013 as Fairy in the pantomime Jack and the Beanstalk, around 30 years after her previous pantomime appearance.
-As of 2014 she was running a business selling school uniforms in Cobham, Surrey.
+In 1992 she started a business called Unismart, based in Surrey and selling school uniforms, which she still ran in 2016.
+As of 2026 she is still listed (as Sally Smith) as a director of the company.

+Personal life

 She is married to agent and entrepreneur Mike Smith.
 They have three sons, including Sky Sports presenter Adam Smith.
 She lives in Surrey (as of 2016).